Maleick/Enumerate/README.md

 ### Usage

+Enumerate requires:
+- root privlages
+- list of IP addresses
-Enumerate requires root, iplist (can be CIDR), and exclusions to be fed to it even if it is an empty file.
+- list of IP exclusions even if it is an empty file

 ```shell
 sudo enumerate iplist.txt exclusions.txt